Best Behringer Sound Modules 2026

 PROS

-• • Compact size and Eurorack compatibility allow for versatile integration.
+• • Compact size and Eurorack compatibility offer immense flexibility in setups.

 CONS